NotABenzo/RunescapeAccountCreator/README.md

 After this, you can start making accounts.

 # Not the best creator ever, but it works most of the time
+# I'm not responsible if you "waste" all your anti-captcha credits on this